Wine appellations

 Médoc (Haut-Médoc)

-Bordeaux AOC Maritime
+Bordeaux

 Bordeaux’s most prestigious left-bank zone.
 Cabernet Sauvignon-led blends from gravel terroirs.
 Home to four of the five First Growths (Lafite, Mouton, Latour, Margaux).